 Echinocactus grusonii, commonly known as Golden Barrel Cactus, typically reaches 12 to 24 inches (30 to 60 cm) in diameter and up to 36 inches (90 cm) in height.
-It is fairly quick growing at first, then the growth rate slows right down.
-So you can expect to wait about 10 years for the cactus to reach 10 inches (25 cm) in diameter.
+It is fairly quick-growing at first, and then the growth rate slows.
+So you can expect to wait about ten years for the cactus to reach 10 inches (25 cm) in diameter.
 It gets its common name from its barrel-like shape.

 You can sow Golden Barrel Cactus seeds outdoors in warm climates, but sowing them indoors is easier and will result in a higher germination rate.
 Expect the seeds to germinate in one to two months.

-1. Soak Golden Barrel Cactus seeds overnight in room-temperature water.
+1. Soak the seeds overnight in room-temperature water.
 Soaking seeds will help increase germination rates.

-2. Fill a seed tray three-fourths of the way with slightly moist potting medium made with 1 part sand and 1 part high-quality potting soil.
+2. Fill a seed tray three-fourths of the way with a slightly moist potting medium made with 1 part sand and 1 part high-quality potting soil.

 3. Scatter two or three seeds per seed compartment on top of the soil.
 Then, cover the seeds lightly with a thin layer of sand.

 4. Slip the seed tray into a plastic bag and tie it closed with a twist tie.
-Place the tray in a bright area, but out of direct sunlight, that is between 70 and 80 degrees Fahrenheit (21 and 27 degrees Celsius).
+Place the tray in a bright area but out of direct sunlight between 70 and 80 °F (21 and 27 °C).

 5. Keep the soil slightly moist until germination.
 Spraying the soil with a mister or spray bottle, rather than watering it from the top, will help prevent the soil and seeds from becoming too wet.
-After the seedlings emerge, you can take off the bag and set the tray into a sunny area until they are several inches tall and large enough to transplant to a larger container.
+After the seedlings emerge, you can remove the bag and set the tray in a sunny area until they are several inches tall and large enough to transplant to a larger container.